GEO-BON/bon-in-a-box-pipeline-engine/README-user.md

 - **Linux:** Docker with Docker Compose installed.
 It is recommended to [add your user to the docker group](https://docs.docker.com/engine/install/linux-postinstall/).

 To run:
 1. Clone repository (Windows users: do not clone this in a folder under OneDrive.)

-    `git clone git@github.com:GEO-BON/bon-in-a-box-pipelines.git`
+This can be done in terminal using the following code: `git clone git@github.com:GEO-BON/bon-in-a-box-pipelines.git` or in github desktop.
 2. Provide the environment variables:
+    - Open the newly cloned repository on your computer
-    - Copy [`runner-sample.env`](https://github.com/GEO-BON/bon-in-a-box-pipelines/blob/main/runner-sample.env) and rename it `runner.env`.
+    - Find the file called [`runner-sample.env`](https://github.com/GEO-BON/bon-in-a-box-pipelines/blob/main/runner-sample.env) and rename it `runner.env`.
-    - Fill the properties depending on whay you intend to run.
+    - Fill the properties depending on what you intend to run.
     - Adjust any server option as you see fit.
-3. Using a terminal, navigate to top-level folder.
+3. Using a linux terminal (terminal on Mac or Git Bash), navigate to top-level folder.
-4. `./server-up.sh`
+4. In the linux terminal, type `./server-up.sh`
+    - Make sure you have docker open and running on your computer.
     - The first execution will be long, in order to download the micro-services.
 The next ones will be shorter or immediate, depending on the changes.
-    - Network problems may fail the process.
+    - Network problems may cause the process to fail.
 First try running the command again.
 Intermediate states are saved so not everything will be redone even when there is a failure.
     - Windows users may need to turn on virtualization and other tools for Docker Desktop to work and update wsl ("wsl --update", see [https://docs.docker.com/desktop/troubleshoot/topics/#virtualization](https://docs.docker.com/desktop/troubleshoot/topics/#virtualization).
 Access to the BIOS may be required to enable virtualization)
-5. In browser:
+6. In browser:
     - http://localhost/ shows the UI
-6. `./server-down.sh` (to stop the server when done)
+7. `./server-down.sh` (to stop the server when done)
-7. On Windows, to completely stop the processes, you might have to run `wsl --shutdown`
+8. On Windows, to completely stop the processes, you might have to run `wsl --shutdown`

 When modifying scripts in the `/scripts` folder, servers do not need to be restarted:
 - When modifying an existing script, simply re-run the script from the UI and the new version will be executed.